jacopoprendin/aqueduct/README.md

-aqueduct
+Aqueduct
 ========

-A python program to convert screenplay written in Fountain markup language (http://http://fountain.io/) into XML, LaTeX or XML.
+Aqueduct is a python program designed to convert screenplays written in Fountain markup language (http://fountain.io/) into XML, LaTeX or XML.
+Other Formats can be implemented creating new AqueductDrivers.

 ### Usage
 From command line

-aqueduct.py inputfile.funtain
+aqueduct.py <inputfile.funtain> <output format>

 It will print on standard output result XML

-### Near to be ready functions

-- LaTeX screenplay output
-- HTML output
+### Supported Formats
++ XML (format=xml)
++ LaTeX (format=latex)
++ HTML print-friendly (format=html)

+### Notes
+Test as much you can.
+Report bugs.
+Aqueduct is free under GPL v3 license.